Questions

 Differences in private pay and insurance

 One individual is designated as the identified patient and must meet the medically necessary criteria for treatment, with the goal of reducing the identified symptom.
-I eagerly await the day when the medical model recognizes the importance of relational dynamics not only in promoting couples' well-being but also in understanding how couples functioning increases individuals' mental health.

 I am aware that private pay fees can be a barrier for some clients seeking therapy, and thus, insurance coverage is often necessary even with all its barriers.
 I am pleased to announce that I will be accepting insurance plans from several major companies Optum/United Health Care/UMR/Oscar, Aetna, HealthChoice, and Cigna BCBSOK.
-To streamline the billing process for clients, I will be partnering with Alma and Headway, a company that will offer assistance with client billing and portal access.
+To streamline the billing process for clients, I partner with Alma and Headway, a company that will offer assistance with client billing and portal access.

 Information on insurance costs